Painful Diabetic Neuropathy the Gambia

-The Gambia stretches 450 km along the Gambia River, its borders are completely surrounded by Senegal except for 60 km of Atlantic Ocean beachfront.
-It is the smallest country of the African continent.
+The Gambia is the smallest country of the African continent.
 Its population is 2 million, and the rate of growth is 2.8% per year over the last decade.
 Diabetes increases in The Gambia, W.H.O. estimates diabetes by 2030 over 18 million people will have the condition in Africa.

 Project Phenytoin Cream in Painful Diabetic Neuropathy

-In January, the first contacts were made with a colleague from the Medical Research Council there, to map the first steps and to get an impression of whether the treatment of painful diabetic neuropathy in the patients of Gambia would be possible.
+In January, the first contacts were made with a colleague from the Medical Research Council there.
+This to map the first steps and to get an impression of whether the treatment of painful diabetic neuropathy in the patients of Gambia would be possible.

 In the period January-April 2018, the first preparations were made to have conversations with various doctors working in the Gambia health care.
 Furthermore, the landscape of the treatment of painful diabetic neuropathy has been mapped, as is currently the case in Sub-Saharan African (SSA) countries.

 In April the first samples of Phenytoin cream and placebo cream were issued to one of the coordinating doctors.
 A start has also been made with the first article, which analyzes the context of painful diabetic neuropathy in SSA countries and determines the place of treatment with phenytoin cream.

 There has also been contact with a charity and publicity activist in the Gambia, the DJ G Faal, who acts on behalf of the Diabetes Gambia association.
 In addition, discussions were held in which options were also discussed to place parts of the phenytoin project in Nigeria, where contact is possible with a gastero-enterologist.